 Now, for the most exciting challenge of this project in 2021.

 “Autumn in Japan” should have a cover design, but I do not want to print or use any additional colours beyond those – or a nuance of those – available in the drawings.
 I have something very special in mind, but not quite sure how we will pull it off just yet.”, I propose to Namban.

 I share my first sketches of ideas for the cover artwork.
 We both agree this would be quite special, and we set off to do the necessary research on each end to determine its feasibility.

 To be updated shortly…

-This is the first time I am logging a diary for a new book project.
-If you have particular questions about this project or have a comment on the format, leave a message in the comments section below.
+This is the first time I am logging a diary for a new book project, and as you can see things got ahead of the entry updates.
+First edition sales are ongoing and even award entry nominations!
+If you have particular questions about this project and the development process, leave a message in the comments section below.
 Let’s make this diary interactive!